danju4rizzl/news-crawler-app/README.md

 # yarn start
 ```

 Then entry point for the application is in the `main.ts` file.
-Feel free to make a change to the `requestHandler`.

-The `extractCategoryTexts` runs after the app gets to the `START_URL`.
-It's also asynchronous so you can `await` for it to finish running the task.
+For now all  routes are in the `/src/routes.ts` directory